scivarolo/react-jsonserver-digitalocean/README.md

 ## Update Node JS
 1. `sudo npm install -g n`
 2. `sudo n stable`<br>
-This will get you the latest version of NodeJS on your Droplet.
+3. `node -v` to check version (if it still says 4.2.6 and not 11.something, run step 2 again) This will get you the latest version of NodeJS on your Droplet.
 I had issues installing packages before this.

 <br>